rootisgod/rootisgod/content/posts/2026/2026-03-14-Multipass-MCP.md

 We have a fully-fledged MCP server for Multipass.
 Let me show you how it works in Claude Code.
 We will create a 3 node microk8s cluster from a paragraph.
 A PARAGRAPH!

-First, I'll assume you have Claude Code installed and set up, and the same for Multipass.
+First, I'll assume you have Claude Code and Multipass installed and set up.

 Then, we need to install the MCP server, which is a Go binary (and very simple to install) and then hook it up to Claude Code.
 We also have a Skill which helps smooth Claude's usage of the MCP plugin.
 Here is a cheat sheet on installation.